Herpetogramma basalis

 Herpetogramma basalis is a species of moth in the family Crambidae.
 It is found on the Canary Islands and in Japan, China, Australia, Sri Lanka, India, Indonesia, La Réunion, South Africa, and Mali.

+Description

 The wingspan is 20–22 mm.
 Adults are yellowish with fine black speckles on the wings.

+Behaviour and ecology

 The larvae feed on Amaranthus species, Lantana camara, beetroot, cucurbits and radish.
-Young larvae fold the leaves of their host plant to form a shelter from which they feed.
-Full-grown larvae move to the inflorescence, where pupation takes place within a cocoon.
-The larvae are white with green stripes.